April 2016 North American storm complex: Meteorological history

 Map of accumulated precipitation in and around Houston, Texas, from April 13 to 20.

 In mid-April 2016, a large, slow-moving upper-level low emerged from the Four Corners region in Rocky Mountains over the Central United States.
 Simultaneously, a ridge became anchored over the Eastern United States with another low to the east, creating an omega block—a stagnant weather pattern.
 The low near the Rockies pulled large quantities of moisture north from the Gulf of Mexico, leading to both heavy snow in the mountains and widespread heavy rain to the plains.
 During the overnight hours of April 15–18, a nearly stationary mesoscale convective system developed over the Houston Metropolitan Area.
 Southeasterly flow from a low level jet fueled the system with ample moisture, leading to widespread rainfall rates of 2 in per hour.
 Rainfall intensified throughout the night into the morning of April 18 with rainfall rates reaching 4 in per hour, leading to a life-threatening situation.
 At 4:39 a.m.
 CDT, a flash flood emergency was declared for parts of Colorado, Waller, Grimes, Montgomery, Harris, and Austin counties, later expanding to Fort Bend.
+In 12 hours from April 17 to 18, 12 in to 16 in of rainfall fell in Houston, causing flash flooding.
+Known as the Tax Day flood, the flooding caused at least five deaths and damaged over 10,000 homes in the Houston area.

 Accumulations peaked at 17.6 in along Little Mound Creek at Mathis Road to the northwest of Houston.
 Other significant totals include 16.48 in along Cypress Creek at Sharp Road, 16.32 in along Langham Creek at Longenbaugh, and 16.22 in in Monaville.
 George Bush Intercontinental Airport saw 9.92 in, bringing the monthly rainfall total to 11.38 in.
 This marked the wettest April on record for Houston.

 At the same time, the upper low produced a major snowstorm in the Rocky Mountains and High Plains from April 16–17.
 Due to the omega block, snowfall remained concentrated around the Denver metropolitan areas.
 Because of this, some snowfall totals ranged up to 3–4 ft in some areas.
 This definitely led to areas coming close to breaking their top-snowiest days in April.
 A climate study analyzing the 2015 flood in Texas and Oklahoma has found an intensified El Niño effect on the climatologically wet season of spring, and the intensification has a trace of anthropogenic climate warming.

 The upper low began to move eastward on April 19, as the omega block began to break down.
 It was expected to reach the East Coast by April 22, with much less rainfall totals as it began to accelerate.